VOLUNTEERS ARE OUR MOST IMPORTANT COMMUNITY RESOURCE

 The awards banquet was the culmination of the Ally of the Year campaign.
 Candidates competed against each other to raise money and awareness for substance use prevention.
 We are so appreciative to each candidate for their efforts raising $6,930 this year, the third year of the campaign.
 Congratulations to the fourth runner up, Harold Edwards; the third runner up, Stanton Martin; the second runner up, Chief James Shetterly; the first runner up, Leslie England; and the 2018 ASAP Ally of the Year, Pastor Wayne Phillips from Main Street Baptist Church!

-ASAP and its members also recognized community businesses that have been influential in reducing prescription drug abuse.
+ASAP and its members also recognized community businesses that have been influential in reducing prescription drug misuse.
 This year, three businesses stepped forward to take an active role in prevention.
 ASAP recognized Walgreens in Oak Ridge, Laura Lynn Riden State Farm Agency, and Chick-fil-A of Oak Ridge with a Responsible Business Award for their community contributions.

 I am so thankful for all of our volunteers.
 You have truly had a significant impact on your community.
 No one can do everything, but everyone can do something!
 Thank you for doing your part!